FuelFrontend/generator-smacss/README.md

 # Features

-- Create projects in simple steps
+- Create all type of projects in fairly simple steps
-- Uses SMACSS approach
+- Uses SMACSS approach (BEM, OOCSS, ITCSS to be followed soon)
-- Build in components to speed up your development
+- Build in components, naming convention, directory structure to speed up your development

 # Getting Started

+This generator is build using Yeomen, Gulp & Bower.
+Please install those on your machine
 - Install dependencies: `npm install --global yo bower gulp`

+Install the generator globally to use it kick start your web projects
 - Install the generator: `npm install --global generator-smacss`

+Ready to create your project?
 - Run `yo smacss` to scaffold your webapp
-- Run `gulp serve` to preview and watch for changes
-- Run `bower install --save <package>` to install frontend dependencies
+- Follow (3) simple questions in terminal

+The generator will try to install the node modules for you, Make sure you have admin rights on your machine.
+You can also manually install using below command

+- Run `sudo npm install` followed by your password

+Showtime!
-- Run `gulp` to build your webapp for production
+- Run `gulp` to run the server, You are all done.

 # Docs

-To be updated soon...
+To be updated soon... stay tuned

 # Options